 Insights on cybersecurity, architecture, and engineering

-When an AI agent takes action on behalf of a user, the identity model underlying that action is more complicated than 'the user authorized it.'
-We haven't built the infrastructure to resolve that ambiguity — and that gap has consequences.
+Read more →When an AI agent acts on behalf of a user, the identity model is more complicated than 'the user authorized it.'
+That gap has consequences.

-Read more →For the past several weeks I've been running an AI system with real access to real infrastructure.
-Here's what the architecture looks like, what decisions I made, and what I'd do differently.
+Read more →I've been running an AI system with real access to real infrastructure.
+The architecture, the decisions, and what I'd do differently.

 Read more →Prompt injection is being treated as a prompt problem.
 It isn't.
 It's an architecture problem — and it's the same one we've already described.